AI Video Generator Comparison: HeyGen vs Colossyan | HeyGen

 Does HeyGen offer a free trial?

-Yes, HeyGen offers a free trial for users to explore its features and capabilities.
+Yes, HeyGen offers a free trial so you can explore its features and capabilities.
 Sign up today to start creating.

 What are the pricing plans for HeyGen?

-HeyGen's pricing varies based on the features you choose and how much you use the platform, with full details available on their official site.
-Starting with a free trial gives you a clear sense of the pricing tiers on offer.
+HeyGen's pricing varies based on selected features and usage needs, and you can find full details on their official site.
+Starting with a free trial can give you a clear sense of the available pricing tiers.